-- Under 35 years of age (i.e. must not have turned 35 by the competition's eligibility year deadline of December 31, 2023).
+- Under 35 years of age (i.e. must not have turned 35 by the competition's eligibility year deadline of December 31, 2024).
 Entry constitutes certification of age eligibility.
-NATAS or a third-party verification service may reach out during the vetting process to confirm eligibility. - For job titles other than those enumerated above-reporter, anchor, host or co-host-contact Emmy staff at news@theemmys.tv to inquire about eligibility. - This category recognizes that one of the strengths of an Emerging Journalist may be their social media voice and excerpts that showcase this skill are welcomed.
+NATAS or a third-party verification service may reach out during the vetting process to confirm eligibility. - For job titles other than those enumerated above-reporter, anchor, host or co-host-contact Emmy staff at news@theemmys.tv to inquire about eligibility. - This category recognizes that one of the strengths of an Emerging Journalist may be their social media voice and excerpts that showcase this skill are welcomed. - Entry Time Limit: 60 minutes

-- Only one individual per entry; only one entry per individual (clips from multiple networks are allowed). - Submission Video: Entry video should demonstrate the entrant's individual excellence in news coverage over the course of the eligibility year.
-Upload your submission video to the Media page of the submission site at https://enter.theemmys.tv/. - Important: Be sure to follow the video specifications on page 17 of the rulebook when preparing your video.
-Remove all commercials from submission video. - Maximum Submission time: 60 minutes. - Clips can focus on coverage of a single story or multiple stories.
-Body of work entries are allowed in this category provided all submitted material originally aired in 2023. - There is no limit as to the number of excerpts or excerpt length. - Essay: An essay of up to 750 words describing the entrant's submission and work as a journalist during the eligibility year of 2023. (see page 15 for essay instructions). - Eligibility: Calendar year 2023 (all clips included in the submission video must be from 2023).
+- Only one individual per entry; only one entry per individual (clips from multiple networks are allowed). - Submission Video: Entry video should demonstrate the entrant's individual excellence in news coverage over the course of the eligibility year. - Remove all commercials from submission video. - Clips can focus on coverage of a single story or multiple stories.
+Body of work entries ARE allowed in this category provided all submitted material originally aired in 2024. - There is no limit as to the number of excerpts or excerpt length.
+Excerpt timecodes should be marked in the entry field or essay. - Essay: An essay of up to 750 words describing the entrant's submission and work as a journalist during the eligibility year of 2024.